What Is a WISP and Why Do Tax Professionals Need One?

 Understanding the Legal Foundation for Creating a WISP

-The legal requirement for creating a WISP stems from multiple overlapping regulatory frameworks that collectively establish comprehensive information security obligations for tax professionals.
+The legal requirement for creating a WISP stems from multiple overlapping regulatory frameworks that collectively establish information security obligations for tax professionals.
 Understanding these frameworks is essential before you begin building your plan.

 Gramm-Leach-Bliley Act (GLBA)

-Enacted in 1999, the GLBA fundamentally redefined privacy and security requirements for financial institutions by requiring organizations to explain information-sharing practices and protect sensitive data.
+Enacted in 1999, the GLBA redefined privacy and security requirements for financial institutions by requiring organizations to explain information-sharing practices and protect sensitive data.
 The FTC's Safeguards Rule—originally implemented in 2003 under GLBA authority and substantially amended in December 2021—provides specific implementation requirements that transform general security obligations into concrete technical mandates.

 FTC Safeguards Rule Classification

 The FTC Safeguards Rule explicitly defines covered entities as "financial institutions," a category that encompasses tax preparation services under GLBA's broad definition.
 This classification subjects tax professionals to identical information security requirements as banks, credit unions, and investment firms.
 The 2021 amendments added nine specific safeguard requirements that every covered entity must implement, including encryption mandates, access controls, and continuous monitoring.
-For a detailed breakdown of these requirements, see our FTC Safeguards Rule guide for tax preparers.

 IRS Enforcement Through PTIN Compliance